oss-review-toolkit/ort/plugins/api/README.md

 * If a constructor argument is not nullable and has no default value, the argument is required and the generated factory will throw an exception if it cannot be found in the `PluginConfig`.
 * The compiler plugin will use the KDoc of a constructor argument as the description of the option when generating the `PluginDescriptor`.

+The generated factory class contains a factory function with a `PluginConfig` argument.
-The generated factory class will take option values from the `PluginConfig.options` map and use them to create an instance of the configuration class.
+The option values are taken from the `PluginConfig.options` map and are used to create an instance of the configuration class.
 The only exception are `Secret` properties which are taken from the `PluginConfig.secrets` map.

+In addition, the generated factory class contains a static factory function which takes the properties of the config class as arguments.
+This is convenient when creating plugin instances in test code, because the arguments of this function are type-safe and automatically initialized with the default values defined in the `@OrtPluginOption` annotation.

 For example, an advisor plugin configuration could look like this: